Contents

 - Which Factors Can Affect Egg Freezing Success Rates?

-- Egg Freezing Success Rates by Age: An overview
+- Egg Freezing Success Rates by Age (+Chart)

-- How are the Egg Freezing Success Rates calculated in the UK?
+- How are Egg Freezing Success Rates Calculated in the UK

-- How Do Egg Freezing Success Rates Vary Between Clinics?
+- How do Success Rates Vary Between Clinics?

 In an eggshell...

-- As of 2016, 18% of frozen egg fertilisation cycles were successful
+- As per HFEA data from 2016, 18% of frozen egg fertilisation cycles were successful

 Success rates, and with egg freezing?